MOAZ1380/Plog_platform/README.md

     }
     ```

-- **403 Unauthorized**: If he tries to access a post that is not his
+- **403 Unauthorized**: If the user tries to access a post that is not theirs.
   - Example:
     ```json
     {